bitmax-exchange/bitmax-pro-api/source/includes/_rest_prv_order.md

 ###
 ### Generate Order Id

 We use the following method to generate an unique id for each order place/cancel request.
+(You could get `userUID` from `Account Info` API.)

 **Method**